ashbinary/LightningRod/README.md

 ## Credits

-[Shadów](https://x.com/shadowninja108) - Created the BYML library used in the program, and was the biggest inspiration in completing the project as a whole.
+[Shadów](https://x.com/shadowninja108) - Created the BYML library used in LightningRod.

 [AeonSake](https://aeonsake.com/) - Created the SARC & MSBT libraries used in LightningRod.